giordano-lucas/dex-cyclic-arbitrage/index.md

 * Use a min max scaler that reduce the range fo the features to [0,1] by applying the following transformation to each feature $$x_i$$ :
          $$x_i=\frac{x_i-min(x_i)}{max(x_i)-min(x_i)}$$

-After taken the `log` global features showed in the data exploration section somhow look Gaussian.
+After taking the `log` global features shown in the data exploration section somehow look Gaussian.
 Hence, we decided to opt for the standard scaler.

 Moreover, token pairs can have very different scales in terms of quote and gas prices.
-Therefore, it might be worthy to define a custom scaling mecanism for each of these pairs.
+Therefore, it might be worthy to define a custom scaling mechanism for each of these pairs.
 We refer to this as a `TokenStandardScaler` in the code.

 As expected, the latter approach yields better performance in the following machine learning tasks.
 However, it requires more processing power than the first approach.
 We had to restrict the number of rows in the dataset to be able to leverage it.